Purchase Agreement Addendum (UK)

 Purchase Agreement (UK)

-Create a comprehensive UK Purchase Agreement for goods, services, or mixed contracts under English law.
+Create a detailed UK Purchase Agreement for goods, services, or mixed contracts under English law.
 Covers Sale of Goods Act 1979 implied terms, Supply of Goods and Services Act 1982, Consumer Rights Act 2015 for B2C transactions, VAT provisions, retention of title, and limitation of liability.
 Suitable for B2B and B2C commercial transactions in England and Wales.

 Asset Purchase Agreement (UK)

-Create a comprehensive UK Asset Purchase Agreement for the acquisition of business assets in England and Wales.
+Create a detailed UK Asset Purchase Agreement for the acquisition of business assets in England and Wales.
 Covers Companies Act 2006, TUPE Regulations 2006 for employee transfers, Transfer of a Going Concern (TOGC) VAT treatment, Taxation of Chargeable Gains Act 1992, seller warranties, completion accounts, price apportionment, and post-completion restrictions.
 Suitable for SME acquisitions and business asset sales.

 Business Contract (UK)

-Create a comprehensive UK business contract governed by the laws of England and Wales.
+Create a detailed UK business contract governed by the laws of England and Wales.
 Covers the Sale of Goods Act 1979, Supply of Goods and Services Act 1982, Late Payment of Commercial Debts (Interest) Act 1998, Contracts (Rights of Third Parties) Act 1999, Unfair Contract Terms Act 1977, and Consumer Rights Act 2015.
 Suitable for goods sales, service provision, and general commercial transactions.

 Bill of Sale (England & Wales)